hanssmail/quantQ/quantQ_quantum.md

-# Quantum Computation in quantQ
+# Quantum Computing in quantQ

 The library ```.quantQ.quantum``` is derived from the qiskit implementation of the quantum computing.
 This library aims to show the versatility of q and learn elements of quantum computing.
 For readers seriously interested in quantum computing, we recommend qiskit as a nice platform to start with as well as to learn about quantum computing, see
 [here](https://qiskit.org/).